 At the same time, there is also power in silence.
 Not the passive-aggressive silence some people use to manipulate others or steer a situation toward the desired outcome, but the silence that comes from engaging and listening to others.

-Many people fail to maximize their potential in their career because they don’t recognize or claim their personal power.
+Many people fail to maximize their potential in their careers because they don’t recognize or claim their personal power.
 Each of us holds vast amounts of personal power and human potential.
-We define leadership as the power within individuals to influence the thoughts, feeling, and actions of others.
+We define leadership as the power within individuals to influence the thoughts, feelings, and actions of others.

 You may be sitting quietly in a meeting, but if you’re truly engaged and listening, you’re holding your power.
 If your eyes and your mind are engaged with the conversation, you’re participating in the meeting and bringing aliveness to the situation.
 If you zone out, your eyes go dead, you doodle on a piece of paper and otherwise disengage, you’re killing the entire dynamic.

 Finding your power at work means being present, telling the truth, learning what you can in each situation and realizing the influence you hold in each situation.

 We may get so eager to express ourselves and react to the way power is used around us that we forget the importance of learning and listening.
 Once we learn to be present and active in our participation in meetings and discussions, we shift into higher personal power.

 The truth is, it’s often hard to understand our relationship with power and authority.
 It’s even hard to understand the way we view power objectively.

 To most people, power means force.
 It’s something someone else has.
 Power isn’t “nice” and in fact, we may think there’s something wrong with having power.